 Executive PAs are often entrusted with a significant amount of responsibility and are expected to provide support to their team across a wide range of areas.
 In general, they will need to demonstrate a high level of attention to detail and the ability to organise various priorities effectively.
 But since the role is so connected to the needs of the team or individual they are supporting, the specific demands of the job can vary significantly.

-Before you can hire your perfect executive PA, you need to first determine exactly what this hire will mean in relation to your business.
+Before you can hire your perfect executive PA, you need to first determine exactly what this hire will mean in relation to your business and how to get the hiring process right.
 Ashley: “Make sure to clearly define all the duties and responsibilities of the role.
 How will they help support you in making key business decisions?
 Will they take minutes at meetings?
 Will they present MI?
 Do you need someone who is available to help out more than one stakeholder in the business?
 Include all of this in the job description, in order to ensure that you get a close match in applicants.”